LIMITED TIME OFFER BLACK FRIDAYsale

 Instead of eliminating fat from your diet, it may make sense to focus on eating healthy fats in moderation, like polyunsaturated fat

-What Is Polyunsaturated Fat?
+What is Polyunsaturated Fat?

 Four types of fat are found in the food you eat.
 Of the four types of fat, two are generally considered "healthy", and two are widely considered "unhealthy."